-- 1. Welcome to the Corsicana Tiger's Invitational Drill Meet.
-In this package we've tried to provide everything you need to enter and prepare for the meet.

-- 2. Date and Place.
-The Corsicana Tigers Invitational Drill Meet will be held on Saturday, 28 March 2020, at Corsicana High School.
-Directions to Corsicana High School are attached.

-- 3. Events.
-We will have the following 14 events:

-- a.
-Demilitarized Armed Regulation and Exhibition

-- b.
-Unarmed Regulation and Exhibition

-- c.
-First Year Unarmed Regulation

-- d.
-Male Color Guard

-- e.
-Female Color Guard

-- f.
-Mixed Color Guard

-- g.
-Saber/Sword Regulation

-- h.
-Inspection

-- i.
-Male PT

-- i.
-Female PT

-- k.
-Individual Armed Exhibition

-- 1. Tandem Armed Exhibition

-- m.
-Academic (Must have four cadets for the team.)

-- n.
-Confidence run

-- 4. Awards.
-Trophies will be awarded for 1st, 2nd, 3rd, and 4th places in each of the 14 events.
+- 1. No student or instructor may attend if they are showing symptoms for having the Covid virus.
+It is the responsibility of the parents and instructors not to bring anyone with symptoms. - 2.
+Mask will be worn at all times while indoors.
+The commander of a team may remove theirs while reporting in and going through the routine.
+Mask may be removed during PT and the confidence course run. - 3.
+Only instructors and their teams may attend. - 4.
+There will not be a staging area in our classrooms.
+We suggest your cadets come dressed to perform.
+Restrooms will be available, but we want to limit cadets crowding. - 5.
+There will be limited concession.
+While in our cafeteria area, no more than four cadets to a table. - 6.
+Social distancing must be observed - 1.
+Welcome to the Corsicana Tiger's Invitational Drill Meet.
+In this package we've tried to provide everything you need to enter and prepare for the meet. - 2.
+Date and Place.
+The Corsicana Tigers Invitational Drill Meet will be held on Saturday, 10 April 2021, at Corsicana High School.
+Directions to Corsicana High School are attached. - 3.
+Events.
+There will not be an inspection event or exhibition this drill meet. - a.
+Demilitarized Armed Regulation - b.
+Unarmed Regulation - c.
+First Year Unarmed Regulation - d.
+Male Color Guard - e.
+Female/mixed Color Guard - f.
+Saber/Sword Regulation - g.
+Male PT - h.
+Female PT - i.
+Academic (Must have four cadets for the team.) - j.
+Confidence course run - 4.
+Awards.
+Trophies will be awarded for 1^{st} , 2^{nd} , and 3^{rd} , places in each of the events.